 Palacsinta can be served as a main course, appetizer, brunch or luncheon dish.

-Palacsinta is similar to French crepes, Polish naleśniki, and Croatian / Serbian palacinke.
+Palacsinta is similar to French crepes, Polish naleśniki, and Croatia/Serbian palacinke.
 See this sweet palacsinta recipe for sweet fillings.
 When they are stacked to form a cake, it is called rakott palacsinta.